Guide to waterfowl ammo

 Steel Shot

-Steel is the backbone of modern waterfowl hunting.
+Steel is the backbone of modern waterfowl hunting, but not all steel performs the same.

 Bismuth Shot

-Bismuth gives hunters a clear advantage over steel as conditions get tougher.
+Bismuth gives hunters a clear advantage as conditions get tougher.

 Tungsten Based Loads